 - Black Tea is one of the most oxidized and processed tea types.
 This makes it able to withstand much hotter temperatures.
 The rule of thumb is to use almost boiling water between 195 – 205 ° Fahrenheit.
 If processed in a rolled or pearl form, they may be brewed with boiling water to better extract the flavor.
 Steep between 4 – 5 minutes.

-- Pu-erh Tea can take the most amount of heat.
+- Pu-erh Tea can take the highest amount of heat.
 This is because this tea is very dark and fermented for months or even years.
-Thus, hotter temperatures are better at extracting the flavor from this hearty tea.
-Use water between 200 – 212 °Fahrenheit.
+Thus, high temperatures are better at extracting the best flavor from this hearty tea.
+Use water between 200 – 212 °Fahrenheit, or just at a full boil.
 Pu-erh tea can be steeped for 3 – 4 minutes.

 Best Temperature for Herbal Teas